-She teaches courses in Comparative and Latin American politics, including: Introduction to Comparative Politics, Latin American Politics, International Relations of Latin America, and Comparative Political Institutions.
+Alissandra also teaches a number of courses in the areas of Comparative and Latin American politics: Introduction to Comparative Politics, Comparative Political Institutions, Gender and Politics, Latin American Politics, and International Relations of Latin America.